How likely are electric cars to suffer a flat battery?

 AA EV Survey Results

-In 2021, the AA also asked drivers to estimate the average range of a fully charged electric car.
+Back in 2021, the AA also asked drivers to estimate the average range of a fully charged electric car.
 An average range of 200 miles was identified by a quarter (25 percent) of respondents.
 Only six percent believed that EV range averages 100 miles.

 Such figures tally with a separate survey undertaken by Ford to assess attitudes towards the 2035 ban on combustion cars.
 The Go Electric report found 25 percent of those asked believed electric cars could travel 151 to 200 miles when fully charged.